Margaret River (WA)

 The level of cultural diversity witnessed in Margaret River was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Margaret River's cultural diversity was above average, with 10.8% speaking a language other than English at home and 26.9% born overseas.
-Christianity was the predominant religion, at 27.5%.
-Judaism was overrepresented at 0.1%, compared to 0.1% across Rest of WA.
+Margaret River's cultural diversity was found to be above average, with 10.8% speaking a language other than English at home and 26.9% born overseas.
+Christianity is the predominant religion in Margaret River, comprising 27.5%.
+Notably, Judaism, which makes up 0.1%, is overrepresented compared to the Rest of WA where it is 0%.

 Frequently Asked Questions - Diversity